 Will there be snow?
 Yes definitely.
 Will you catch a live snowfall?
-Yes, chances are quite high.
+Yes, the chances are quite high.
 Will there be snow all around, everywhere, and all the time?
 No. Even in peak winter, Ladakh is not a complete whiteout.

-There may not be any snow at all on the ground in lower areas like Leh city or Nubra Valley.
+There may not be any snow at all on the ground in lower areas like Leh City or Nubra Valley.
 That only happens when there has been a recent snowfall leaving everything covered in snow.
 Otherwise, snow is usually available in ample towards high altitude passes.

 Ladakh Weather in February

-The weather of Leh Ladakh in February remains to be cold, harsh, and unforgiving.
+The weather in Leh Ladakh in February remains to be cold, harsh, and unforgiving.
 I am not really talking about the kind of cold that people like you and I are used to in our home cities.
 What you should be expecting in Ladakh at this time is the extreme side of the winter season that can force even the locals out of the area.

 Sun may go missing for several days altogether leaving everything all wet and foggy.
 It is the time when you may even get frostbite if weren’t careful.